Aston7292/dixel/README.md

 - **View Navigation**: Move the view for large images.
 - **Edit Pixels**: Color and erase pixels.
 - **Brush Size**: Select the brush size using checkboxes.
-- **Palette Options**: Edit or delete a color from the palette with a dropdown menu
+- **Palette Options**: Edit or delete a color from the palette with a drop-down menu
 - **Zooming**: Zoom in/out towards the mouse
 - **Minimap**: See the current position on the grid with a minimap
 - **Color Picker**: Select colors with a colorful and intuitive UI.